William Davenport (filmmaker): Activism

-Publisher and editor
+Publishing

 Unsound was a magazine published in San Francisco by William Davenport, Tamara L. and Chris Rankin.
-William was in the band Problemist.
 There were eight issues published between 1983 and 1986.
-Unsound was one of the earlier US based publications with any longevity that covered the industrial/noise/punk/experimental underground.
-The first issue of Unsound was published in September, 1983.
-It came about as a reaction against separatism, in which 'a select few become the only creative sources that are recognized.'
+Unsound was one of the earlier US-based publications that covered the industrial/noise/punk/experimental underground.
+The first issue of Unsound in September 1983 came about as a reaction against separatism, in which 'a select few become the only creative sources that are recognized.'
 Unsound focused on the harder edge of experimental art and music – the edge that most consider subversive.
-Artists/groups covered in the past have been Negativland, Glenn Branca, Ellen Zweig, Einsturzende Neubauten, Karen Finley, Boyd Rice (NON), Minimal Man, Sonic Youth, Whitehouse, Psychic TV, and Leslie Thornton.
+Artists/groups covered included Negativland, Glenn Branca, Ellen Zweig, Einsturzende Neubauten, Karen Finley, Boyd Rice (NON), Minimal Man, Sonic Youth, Whitehouse, Psychic TV, and Leslie Thornton.

-All cover art was done by different visual artists, some being Jo Babcock, Allan Winkler, Trevor Brown, Didier Cremieux.
-Unsound was a networking tool where information was listed and exchanged – areas included radio, publications, distribution, mail art, extensive tape and record reviews, and other assorted network and contacts.
-The issues also included interviews with Blixa Bargeld of Einsturzende Neubauten, Remko Scha, Michael Gira/Swans, Genesis P-Orridge, John Balance & Peter Christopherson/Coil, Kronos Quartet, an overview of the Los Angeles experimental electronic scene of the time, and much more.
+Unsound also functioned as a networking tool where information was listed and exchanged on radio, publications, distribution, mail art, tape and record reviews, and more.
+The issues also included interviews with Blixa Bargeld of Einsturzende Neubauten, Remko Scha, Michael Gira/Swans, Genesis P-Orridge, John Balance & Peter Christopherson/Coil, and Kronos Quartet.

 Music

-Davenport grew up in Southern California where he played in various punk bands in the mid-seventies, this is also where he began experimenting with synthesizers and tape manipulation.
-Founded in 1980, Problemist was an assortment of musicians, centered around William Davenport.
-His long time collaborator was Christopher Rankin of Sabot.
+Davenport grew up in Southern California where he played in various punk bands in the mid-seventies and began experimenting with synthesizers and tape manipulation.
+Founded in 1980, Problemist was an assortment of musicians led by William Davenport.
 His first solo tape experiments were "Flat Child" and "Revolutionary Sex", both self-released.
-Davenport then began a three-year collaboration with Chris Rankin (Sabot).
-In 1982, they released "Pop Religion is Love", and in 1983, "What is to be-Gun" on the Another Room Public Hearings label.
-The band then signed to Sordide Sentimental Records of France and released "Nine Times Sanity".
-Problemist continued to release a number of recordings and appears on numerous compilations throughout the 80's.
-The hallmark of the group was Davenport's wailing vocals and complex lyrics.
-He performed enigmatic live performances throughout the 1980s, some of which were chronicled in the audio release Problemist Live, 1981-1985.
+Davenport then began a three-year collaboration with Christopher Rankin of Sabot.
+In 1982, they released "Pop Religion is Love," and in 1983, "What is to be-Gun" on the Another Room Public Hearings label.
+The band then signed to Sordide Sentimental Records of France and released "Nine Times Sanity."
+Problemist continued to release recordings and appears on numerous compilations throughout the 80's.
+Known for their complex lyrics and wailing vocals, they continued live performances throughout the 1980s, some of which were chronicled in the audio release Problemist Live, 1981-1985.
 Davenport stopped performing and recording in 1990.

-Soundtracks

-He created soundtracks primarily for the video artist Steve Fagin, "Virtual Play: The Double Direct Monkey Wrench in Black's Machinery" (1984).
-The Amazing Voyage of Gustave Flaubert and Raymond Roussel (1986) The Machine the Killed Bad People" (1990).
+Davenport created soundtracks primarily for the video artist Steve Fagin ("Virtual Play: The Double Direct Monkey Wrench in Black's Machinery," 1984), "The Amazing Voyage of Gustave Flaubert and Raymond Roussel" (1986) and "The Machine that Killed Bad People" (1990).